Legion M

 QUESTION: What is the ROI of an investment in Legion M?

 ANSWER: This is a critically important question, with an answer that may surprise you.
-That's because the truth of the matter is, nobody knows.
+That's because it’s still unknown.
 It’s like asking “who won” when the game is only at halftime.
-With Legion M, everyone's bet -- from the CEO to our big-name advisors to our smallest $40 investor -- is still on the table.
+With Legion M, everyone's bet -- from the CEO and celebrity advisors to our smallest $40 investor -- is still on the table.

 As a shareholder of early-stage stock, your ROI comes if/when you sell your shares.
 However, since the stock isn’t publicly traded, your fortunes are inextricably tied to those of the company.
 Legion M’s goal is get big enough to have an IPO or other exit that allows you to sell your shares – hopefully at a huge profit because you got in so early.
 But if the company fails and goes out of business, your stock will be worth nothing more than a tax write-off.

 It’s a high risk/reward proposition.
 Most early stage companies fail (statistically Legion M should have gone out of business years ago), so you should never invest more than you can afford to lose.
-That said…some startups go on to change the world.
+That said…startups that succeed can go on to change the world.
 And when that happens it’s the early shareholders who have the most to gain.

 Think of it this way: If you'd been an early investor in Quibi (the high flying mobile media startup that raised billions from VC's and then shuttered within a couple years) your stock would be worthless.
 If you'd been an early investor in Netflix you would have made a mint.
-There are a LOT more companies like Quibi than there are companies like Netflix (and a wide range of companies that fall somewhere in between), but if you are smart or lucky enough to get in early on a winner…those are the sort of investments from which legends are made.
+There are a LOT more companies like Quibi than there are Netflix (and a wide range that fall somewhere in between), but if you are smart/lucky enough to get in early on a winner…those are the investments from which legends are made.

 So, as an investor, the question is: Do you think Legion M has what it takes to survive?
 Do you think it has a chance to become something special?
 Is it worth taking a risk to find out?

-The nice thing about startup investments is that they are “asymmetrical,” which means that your potential loss is limited, but your upside is uncapped.
-I.E. If you invest $40 (the minimum investment for Legion M) and the company loses, you are out $40.
+One nice thing about startup investments is that they are asymmetrical.
+Your potential loss is limited, but your upside is uncapped.
+E.g. If you invest $100 and the company fails, you are only out $100.
 But if the company wins, there’s no limit to what that investment could be worth.

-Bottom line – startups like Legion M are speculative, illiquid, and involve a high degree of risk -- including the loss of your entire investment.
+Bottom line – startups are speculative, illiquid, and involve a high degree of risk.
 You should never invest more than you can afford to lose -- not in Legion M or in any startup.
-But if you can bear the risk and want to swing for the fences, every great company begins with entrepreneurs and investors willing to risk it all to shoot for the moon!
+That said, we’re risking our money, reputations and careers because we believe we can make this company a success.
+If you can bear the risk and want to help make history, we’d love to have you aboard our moon-shot!

 Onward and Upward!